 - Avail themselves of an academic honors setting with small class sizes, internationally reputed faculty, and critically engaged classmates drawn from a diverse range of majors and cultural backgrounds.

 - Pursue a minor that transcends the typical classroom setting to include co-curricular, social, and service activities with a civic-minded cohort of emerging leaders.

 - Develop practical skills and worldly understanding through experiential opportunities including professional internship placements and study abroad.

-Students on track to complete the Minor in Global Engagement are eligible for the Global Scholar Award of up to $1500.
+Students on track to complete the Minor in Global Engagement are eligible for the Global Scholar Award.
 They are also encouraged to consider the benefits of the Bamford Fellowship in Global Engagement.

 Objectives of Minor